yurign000/pokedex-reactjs/README.md

 # pokedex-reactjs
-Pokedex aplication to search pokemons
+Pokedex application to search for pokemons

 Run with:
 - npm i